Buying a house in Ireland (

 If you’re a first-time buyer yourself, there are advantages and disadvantages.
 You may have access to help-to-buy-incentive (TTB) and better mortgage rates but you may not have the experience and knowledge to help you make well-informed decisions.
 But don’t worry, we’ve already created a first-time buyers guide to help you.

 Gazumping is when the seller of a property accepts an offer from someone that wants to buy the house but then changes their mind and accepts a higher offer from someone else.

 This is the opposite of gazumping.
 A buyer might decide to lower their offer just before the contracts are signed.
 Sometimes the buyer doesn’t choose to do this but is reacting to an event in the chain, or findings in the survey.

 As a homeowner, it’s important to ensure your property against damage such as flooding, storm damage or even a fire.
 Contents insurance is also a great idea.
 You must have an insurance policy in place before a mortgage is agreed upon.

 H – House Price Index

 A house price index (HPI) is a tool that measures the price change for residential housing.
 In the Republic of Ireland, the central statistics of Ireland has published a monthly house price index since 2005.

 I – Interest rate

 You will have to pay interest on your mortgage.
 The interest rate is the amount you have to pay to borrow money.
 It is usually seen as a percentage per year.
 Interest rates can be either fixed or variable.
-Fixed means that the interest rate and the monthly payment stays the same for a set period of time.
-This means that for every month during this period your mortgage repayments will remain the same.
+Fixed means that the interest rate and the monthly payment stay the same for a set period of time.
+This means that for every month during this period, your mortgage repayments will remain the same.
 A variable-rate mortgage will go up or down in relation to the Bank of Ireland’s base rate or your lender’s standard variable rate (SVR).